 - Faith in a loving God that co-creates with humans

-- Nearly 60 years of meditation practice between the two of us
+- Nearly 40 years of meditation practice

-- The science that supports mindfulness-based therapies
+- Science that supports mindfulness-based therapies

 - The evidence-based skills of mindfulness-based therapies